 What Does "Blackened" Mean?

-Blackened food gets its name from the dark crust that forms when it’s seared in a hot skillet.
-The late Chef Paul Prudhomme of New Orleans made both the seasoning and the cooking method famous.
+Blackened food gets its name from the dark crust that forms when it's seared in a hot skillet.
+The late Chef Paul Prudhomme from New Orleans made both the seasoning and the cooking method famous.

-Is Blackened Seasoning Spicy?
+Is Cajun Seasoning Spicy?

 - Paprika